-The table below shows how welfare incomes in New Brunswick for the four household types compared to three low income thresholds (after tax).
-Because LICO and MBM thresholds vary by community size, the threshold used is for Moncton.
+The table below shows how welfare incomes for the four example household types compared to the three low-income thresholds (after tax).
+Because LICO and MBM thresholds vary by community size, the threshold used for each is for Moncton.

 |Single person considered employable||Single person with a disability||Single parent, one child||Couple, two children|